 The London that ticks to a different beat

 In a city addicted to speed, we’ll reclaim the right to dawdle and the pleasures of observing.
-From seasonal change to gradual erosion, we’ll enjoy the ways the capital quietly resists the frenzied rhythms of metropolitan life.
+We’ll zoom out our gaze away from London now to take a long-term view of the city, and how it is changing over the centuries, millennia and across epochs.
 We’ll notice architectural details and monuments that pay tribute to the slow.
 And we’ll celebrate those rebels who rail against the rush with their wilful sloth.

 London In Slow Motion is led by Rosie Oliver, founder of Dotmaker Tours.
 Listen to Rosie introduce the walk.

 London In Slow Motion has been developed in collaboration with Cathy Haynes, former Timekeeper in Residence at the UCL Petrie Museum of Ancient Egyptology.
 It has been featured in British Airways highlife magazine and on Arte TV’s Yourope show (German clip available here), and recommended by Guardian Travel, Time Out and Londonist.

 An intensely enriching experience … we’d definitely recommend it to anyone wanting to experience a different side to a city they think they already know.

 Fabulous! … Intimate, informative and a new perspective on seeing and hearing London.

 A walk like no other … Rosie takes you through the ages, and across history, biology, architecture, politics, art, music, food, all in the space of ten minutes.
 And she is so passionate about what she is showing that is contagious – all the while being light hearted and fun.